pinpoint-apm/pinpoint-node-agent/README.md

 PINPOINT_CONTAINER | false | Whether to use docker or kubernetes.
 If the PINPOINT_CONTAINER environment variable is not set, the agent analyzes the'/.dockerenv' and'/proc/self/cgroup' files to determine whether to use the Docker container.
 If the KUBERNETES_SERVICE_HOST environment variable exists, it is determined that it is the kubernetes environment and changes it to the true value.

 ## Agent ID
-Based on the [pinpoint-config-default.json](/blob/master/lib/pinpoint-config-default.json) file, only necessary parts are set as environment variables.

 ## Contributing